Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 4. Get the test data.
 Download RKN_test_dataset.zip and RKN_databases_2021-03.zip available from [OSF](http://dx.doi.org/10.17605/OSF.IO/VA7S2).
-Unzip them, this will give you 3 directories and a .tsv file:
+Unzip them, this will give you three directories and a .tsv file:
 *RKN_db/* (Kraken2 database ~ 6.5 Gb directory containing 3 .k2d files)
 *taxdump/* (nodes.dmp and names.dmp for recentrifuge)
 *RKN_test_lib.tsv* (list of sample names to be processed)